10 Best Crypto Leverage Trading Platforms in 2025

 Leverage crypto trading is best left for experienced traders who can effectively manage risk.
 While leveraged positions can amplify profits significantly, the same goes for losses.

-With this in mind, I’ll now explain how crypto leverage works in a lot more detail.
+With this in mind, let’s look at how crypto leverage works in a lot more detail.
 This will help you evaluate whether leverage is right for your risk appetite.

 Choosing Leverage Level (2x to 100x+)

 The first step is assessing how much leverage you want to apply.
 Maximum limits are determined by two factors; the trading platform and the crypto pair.
 Most platforms offer the highest limits on large-cap pairs like BTC/USD and ETH/USD.
-For instance, you’ll get up to 100x and 200x at Margex and MEXC, respectively.
+For instance, you’ll get up to 200x and 100x at PrimeXBT and Margex, respectively.

-In contrast, dYdX and Coinbase cap leverage limits to 10x and 20x.
-Trading smaller-cap markets will also mean lower leverage.
-For example, MEXC reduces the maximum leverage to 125x when trading Bonk.
-And 50x when trading dogwifhat.
+However, trading smaller-cap markets will mean lower leverage.
+For example, MEXC reduces the maximum leverage to 125x when trading Bonk, and 50x when trading dogwifhat.
 Your chosen leverage limit will be multiplied by the ‘margin’ stake.

 In simple terms, the margin is the collateral you put up to execute a leveraged position.
 So, suppose you’re looking to risk $1,000.
 Using leverage of 100x would increase the position from $1,000 to $100,000.
 However, you could lose your entire $1,000 margin, so think carefully when evaluating stakes.
 What’s more, higher margin levels increase funding fees.